haraka/Haraka/docs/plugins/karma.md

 Karma begins scoring the connection when the first packet arrives.
-The IP reputation, sender OS, GeoIP location, presence on a DNSBL, and FCrDNS are often a sufficient basis for rejecting a connection without ever nabbing a false positive.
+The IP reputation, sender OS, GeoIP location, presence on a DNSBL, and FCrDNS are often a sufficient basis for rejecting a connection without ever passing a false positive.

-Karma performs all these checks early and often, greatly reducing the time spent "on the hook" with bad mailers.
+Karma performs checks early and often, greatly reducing the time spent "on the hook" with bad mailers.